-- 3.1 The application site is 46-56 High Street, a site that comprises two plots with two principal buildings that front the high Street to the north and had Burlington Road running down the west side.
+- 3.1 The application site is 46-56 High Street, a site that comprises two plots with two principal buildings that front the high Street to the north and Burlington Road running down the west side.
 At ground floor level the building house 4-5 commercial units.
 The 2 buildings vary between 3 and 4 storeys with the upper floors all having commercial uses.
-Generally, the buildings themselves are faced in a mixture of facing brick and concrete. - The application site lies within the designated town centre.
-The character of the area on this part of the High Street is sees a mix of building forms and scale, ranging from 3 to 7 storeys.
+Generally, the buildings themselves are faced in a mixture of facing brick and concrete. - 3.2 The application site lies within the designated Town Centre and is located in Flood Zone 1.
+The character of the area on this part of the High Street comprises a mix of building forms and scale, ranging from 3 to 7 storeys.
 To the east of the site is the recently completed Moxy Slough development which tops 9-10 storeys. - 3.3 To the immediate east of the site is a 3 storey terrace building providing shops at ground floor level with what appears to be a mix of commercial and residential uses on the floors above.
 To the west is an office building on the other side of Burlington Road with a development of flats beyond that.
 To the south is a residential area with 2-3 storeys being the prominent scale of development.
 To the north is Cornwall House which is a former commercial building converted to residential units.